 Including desirable but non-essential skills in the intake form can help differentiate between candidates who meet the basic requirements and those with additional strengths.
 These nice-to-have skills can include advanced technical abilities, additional certifications, or unique experiences that bring added value to the role.
 Discussing these typical skills during the intake meeting allows hiring managers to consider candidates who can contribute more broadly to the organization.

 While these skills are not mandatory, they can help identify top performers and candidates who exceed the basic job requirements.
-Including these skills in the recruiting intake form provides a more comprehensive view of the ideal candidate profile and ensures a thorough and well-rounded recruitment process.
+Including these skills in the recruiting intake form provides a more comprehensive view of the ideal candidate profile and provides a thorough and well-rounded recruitment process.

 Steps to Create an Effective Recruiting Intake Form